medialab/minet/docs/cli.md

                                 bars.
 Can be useful when piping.
   -h, --help                    show this help message and exit

-columns being added to the output:
+Columns being added to the output:

-. "original_index": index of the line in the original file (the output will be
+. "fetch_original_index": index of the line in the original file (the output will be
     arbitrarily ordered since multiple requests are performed concurrently).
 . "resolved_url": final resolved url (after solving redirects) if different
     from starting url.